jnair37/anthropic-hack/README.md

 This project can be downloaded and run locally.

 ## Future Enhancements
 In the future, we hope to enhance our redaction process and test out more use cases to make it more robust.
-We also hope to provide more functionality, such as cover letter help and technical interview practice.
+We also hope to provide more functionality, such as cover letter help, technical interview practice, and web deployment.

 ## Acknowledgments
 Thank you to the Anthropic and WiCS team that made this hackathon happen!
 We had so much fun building this weekend `:)`